Virginia Secession Convention of 1861: Meeting and debate

 Throughout March 21–23, John Brown Baldwin of the Valley's Augusta County made a Unionist speech, beginning with a defense that "African slavery, as it exists in Virginia, is a right and a good thing".
 But he believed that the idea that the election of someone to the Presidency could justify secession "as a direct assault upon the fundamental principles of American liberty".
 The three branches of government, with their Constitutional checks and balances, protect against "encroachment upon the liberties of the minority of the people or upon the rights of the States."
 And even with the withdrawal of Southern delegations, the remaining Republican majority passed a Constitutional Amendment for ratification prohibiting the Federal Government to interfere with slavery in the states in any respect. "...the great masses of people, leaving out the politicians and fanatics of both sections, have this day an earnest yearning for each other, and for peace and Union with each other…" Baldwin sought a conference of border states to adopt the Peace Convention recommendations that he believed would cause the Confederate states to separately return to the Union.

-John S. Barbour Jr. of Culpeper County, Virginia was the first Unionist to break away into the secessionist camp.
+James Barbour of Culpeper County, Virginia was the first Unionist to break away into the secessionist camp.
 While "resolutely protecting slave labor", he supported encouraging manufacturing and commercial interests in Virginia.
 He asked what would do more to promote Virginia's growth, participation "in a hostile confederacy in which your [legislative] power will be but 11 out of 150 [with the North], or in a friendly confederacy where it will be 21 out of 89 [with the South]?"
 In the South was a government to join "in full working order, strong, powerful and efficient".
 Along with a number of secessionist speakers, former governor Henry A. Wise, the most influential delegate, tried to move the convention into a "Spontaneous Southern Rights Convention" to install a secessionist government in Virginia immediately.
 Still, on April 4, almost two-thirds of the convention voted against secession.
 A three-person delegation was sent to consult with Lincoln, who had resolved to protect Federal property in the South.